Having trouble with your website designer? Here are some steps to avoid losing one of the most valuable assets in your business – your website.

-If you have the login information to your Cpanel and blog, go to fiverr.com and hire someone with WordPress experience to use the backup to get your site and blog up and running.
+If you have the login information for your Cpanel and blog, hire someone with WordPress experience to use the backup to get your site and blog up and running.

-3. Your website designer dies
+#3.
+Your website designer dies

 What to do in this case:

-If you know the family of your designer, you can get in touch with them and request (or pay, if required) them to forward you all the emails mentioning your domain from their loved one’s email inbox.
+If you know the family of your designer, you can get in touch with them and request (or pay, if required) for them to forward you all the emails mentioning your domain from their loved one’s email inbox.

 They might be willing to transfer control to you.
 If that does not work, try hiring an ethical hacker to hack into your website and access your information.

 What do you need for a website?

+#2.
 A hosting package

-With hosting rights, you get the rights to host the website on a server.
-It’s like a home where your website can live and this is where you create the look and content of the website.
+With hosting rights, you get the right to host the website on a server.
+It’s like a home where your website can live, and this is where you create the look and content of the website.

 When setting up your website, here are some guidelines to follow to ensure that you never face the above dilemmas with your own designer.